bcgov/entity/rfcs/rfc-load-colin-pdfs-to-doc-store.md

  - Most of the PDFs generated aren't saved and are made dynamically from data pulled from Oracle Database, although some are saved like an entire days worth of dissolutions are saved in batches and then sent out
  - To call the report server looks like I only need a batch ID which identifies the filing to generate PDFs for, and a document type
-    - would like to see documentation for more details though

 ## **Draft diagram of current understanding of architecture**
 ![Draft diagram](rfc-load-colin-pdfs-to-doc-store/draft%20diagram.png)

-## **Possible Approaches:**
- - ### **screenscraping through COLIN UI if I can't call the report server directly.**
-    - could be done using ParseHub, but might not be able to download PDFs into Doc Store
-    - Python autoscrape package might be useful for scraping one page
-    - do we want to grab all PDF filings for all orgs? if yes how would we automate a scraper to do that
-    - **Pros**
-      - Easier to implement
-    - **Cons**
-      - wouldn't work when COLIN UI gets shut down in March
-      - probably slower and less reliable than directly calling the report server
- - ### **directly calling the report server to generate PDFs.**
-    - Need to track down which filings are handled by Jasper and which are handled by RMI
-    - Might involve making a lot of extra code to handle both branches depending on how different each one handles PDF generation
-    - **Pros**
-        - will work after COLIN gets retired
-        - might be faster
-    - **Cons**
-        - Need to handle two branches of PDF generation, could get messy
-        - might run into issues with firewalls between COLIN and modern reg app
- - ### **directly generate PDFs like Jasper and RMI using data from Oracle Database and send them over to modern app**
-    - not liking this one, would require deeper understanding of how Jasper and RMI generate reports to create and integrate a lightweight app that generates reports with the same formatting they do.
-    - **Pros**
-        - Can integrate a lightweight app between Colin and modern app that generates PDFs like Jasper and RMI while they're being phased out, makes sense to do that
-    - **Cons**
-        - a lot more work for similar result as other approaches

- - other appraoches? need more information.

-~~Brief explanation of the feature.~~

 # Basic example
+**TODO**

-~~If the proposal involves a new or changed API, component, etc., include a basic code example.
+If the proposal involves a new or changed API, component, etc., include a basic code example.
-Omit this section if it's not applicable.~~
+Omit this section if it's not applicable.

 # Motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

-Please focus on explaining the motivation so that if this RFC is not accepted, the motivation could be used to develop alternative solutions.
-In other words, enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.
+To automate the migration of filing data from orgs in COLIN into orgs in the modern app.
+Since COLIN already has filing data as PDFs, it doesn't make sense to regenerate these PDFs for orgs in the modern app when they're already available in COLIN.
+It would just be a waste of time, resources, and money.
+So it  makes more sense to download all the filing PDFs COLIN makes and send them into the modern Doc Storage system.

+When this feature is complete it should be able to transfer the entire filing history of all orgs in COLIN over to the Doc Storage system (around 1 - 1.4 million orgs) before COLIN is retired.

 # Detailed design

+**In Progress**

+ ### screenscraping through COLIN UI
+  - could use beuatifulsoup to parse data and autoscrape package to scrape a webpage
+  - do we want to grab all PDF filings for all orgs? if yes how would we automate a scraper to do that
+      - maybe just go and run the scraper on all orgs in the Oracle database
+  - **Pros**
+    - Easier/more straight forward to implement and integrate
+    - comparable perfomance to other approaches
+    - used by many services like by Google, CSO, and our partners.
+We're just doing what they're doing.

 This is the bulk of the RFC.
 Explain the design in enough detail for somebody familiar with the Entity system to understand, and for somebody familiar with the implementation to implement.
 This should get into specifics and corner-cases and include examples of how the feature is used.
 Any new terminology should be defined here.

 # Drawbacks

+**In Progress**
+  - wouldn't work when COLIN UI gets shut down, but that's okay because by that time we'll have migrated all the filing data over
+  - might conflict with features that depend on Doc Store?

 Why should we *not* do this?
 Please consider: